ember-learn/guides-source/guides/release/routing/linking-between-routes.md

-Its important to be able to switch between routes and link to different parts of your applicaiton.
+Its important to be able to switch between routes and link to different parts of your application.
 We can do this declaratively in templates using the `<LinkTo>` component.

 ## The `<LinkTo />` Component